A violation of global symmetries from replica wormholes and the fate of black hole remnants: Global symmetry violation from replica wormhole

 While the previous discussions focused on the gravitational theory, we need to explain how the global symmetry $G$ can arise in the bulk, in a holographic theory with a boundary dual.
 Since we are considering the contribution of connected geometries for which the bulk partition function does not factorize, we will consider the dual to be given by an ensemble average of boundary theories.
 If the global symmetry $G$ is present in the bulk, then the same global symmetry $G$ should also be present on the boundary.
 There are two logical possibilities for the boundary global symmetry $G$: \begin{enumerate}[(i)] \item $G$ is a global symmetry for each theory that is part of the ensemble. \item $G$ arises only after ensemble averaging and is not a symmetry of each member of the ensemble. \end{enumerate}

-We first analyze the case (i).\footnote{This case is also discussed when coupling JT gravity to a 2d gauge theory as in \cite{Iliesiu:2019lfc, Kapec:2019ecr}.} Assuming that $G$ is not spontaneously broken in any of the members of the ensemble, then $|\<\cO_R\>|^2 = : \<\cO_R\>\<\cO_R^\dagger\>: = 0$ ($\cO_R$ is some operator charged under the global symmetry $G$ and $:\dots:$ indicate the point where we consider the ensemble average).
+We first analyze the case (i).\footnote{Examples of case (i) are JT gravity coupled to 2D gauge theory as discussed in \cite{Iliesiu:2019lfc, Kapec:2019ecr}.} Assuming that $G$ is not spontaneously broken in any of the members of the ensemble, then $|\<\cO_R\>|^2 = : \<\cO_R\>\<\cO_R^\dagger\>: = 0$ ($\cO_R$ is some operator charged under the global symmetry $G$ and $:\dots:$ indicates ensemble averaging).
 This computation disagrees with the computation in section \ref{sec:replica-wormhole-and-global-symm} of correlators of operators charged under $G$ in the gravitational theory.
 Therefore, we conclude that such a boundary symmetry cannot correspond to a bulk global symmetry and rather corresponds to a bulk gauge symmetry \cite{Iliesiu:2019lfc, Kapec:2019ecr} which is unaffected by the contribution of the replica wormholes (see \ref{sec:global-vs-gauge}).